contentauth/c2pa-python/docs/selective-manifests.md

 > The `Builder` construction and signing in the merge workflow also support `Context`.
 The caller can pass `context=ctx` to `Builder()` and call `sign()` without a signer argument when the context has one.
 See [Context and settings](context-settings.md) for details.

 In some cases it is necessary to merge ingredients from multiple working stores (builder archives) into a single `Builder`.
 This should be a **fallback strategy**.
 The recommended practice is to maintain a single active working store and add ingredients incrementally (archived ingredient catalogs help with this).
 Merging is available when multiple working stores must be consolidated.

+When each source contributes a single ingredient, the dedicated single-ingredient API sidesteps this collision case: each archive holds exactly one ingredient, and `add_ingredient_from_archive` registers it on the consuming builder (see [Single-ingredient archive APIs](working-stores.md#single-ingredient-archive-apis)).
+The two-pass approach below remains the right tool when sources hold multiple ingredients each and a full merge is required.

 When merging from multiple sources, resource identifier URIs can collide.
 Rename identifiers with a unique suffix when needed.
 Use two passes: (1) collect ingredients with collision handling, build the manifest, create the builder; (2) re-read each archive and transfer resources (use original ID for `resource_to_stream()`, renamed ID for `add_resource()` when collisions occurred).